kontena/kontena/docs/using-kontena/applications.md

 * Create a `docker-compose.yml` file for your project if not already exists.
 * Create a `kontena.yml` file for your project if not already exists.

 The initialization will generate `Dockerfile`, `docker-compose.yml` and `kontena.yml` files automatically by inspecting the directory where the `kontena app init` command is executed.
-In case this directory contains files used by [Heroku](https://www.heroku.com) PaaS platform project, Kontena will try to automatically import those settings.
+In the event that this directory contains files used by the [Heroku](https://www.heroku.com) PaaS platform, Kontena will automatically import Heroku settings.

 ### Importing Heroku PaaS Platform Projects

-Heroku is one of the most famous and most widely used PaaS platform out there.
+Heroku is one of the most widely used PaaS platform out there.
 Heroku projects are described with `app.json` and `Procfile` files located in the root of the project directory.
 When Kontena detects these files, it generates corresponding services, add-ons and environment variables for docker-compose.yml and kontena.yml.
 The functionality is very similar to Heroku's [Build and Deploy with Docker](https://devcenter.heroku.com/articles/docker)

 **Example**

-When having the following files:
+Given the following files:

 **app.json**